jarrettmeyer/jarrettmeyer.github.io/_posts/2018-05-31-creating-a-d3-sankey-graph.md

 <script src="https://unpkg.com/d3-sankey@0.7.1/build/d3-sankey.js"></script>
 <script src="/assets/js/sankey1.js"></script>

+In this above graph, we can see how data flows from one state to another, with wider bands indicating a larger quantity.

 As with most things, we start with a data set.
 In this case, we have a list of nodes and a list links.
 A node needs to, at least, have an `index` or `id`, or some property to uniquely identify the node.
 Links have three properties: a `source`, a `target`, and a `value`.
 The `source` and `target` are pointers to the appropriate nodes.
 The `value` is the number of items that traveled that path.

 ```js